zanreal-labs/legal/en/legal/job-applicant-privacy-notice.md

 We share your personal information with third parties as required by law and as part of our business practices, as described below.

-### ZanReal Labs Employees
+### ZanReal Employees

-If you have been referred for a job by a current ZanReal Labs employee, with your consent, we may inform that employee about the outcome of the process.
+If you have been referred for a job by a current ZanReal employee, with your consent, we may inform that employee about the outcome of the process.

 ### New Owner and Other Corporate Transactions

 We provide your information to our affiliates.
-We transfer your personal information to a party unaffiliated with ZanReal Labs as part of a merger, acquisition, or sale of all or a portion of our assets.
+We transfer your personal information to a party unaffiliated with ZanReal as part of a merger, acquisition, or sale of all or a portion of our assets.
 We will provide you with notice through our Sites if your personal information is transferred to a new entity.

 ### Third-Party Service Providers

 We work with service providers, such as skills evaluation providers, software providers, recruiting agencies, advisors, and consultants to help us with our Recruitment Activities.
-Under contract with ZanReal Labs, these third parties are authorized to use your personal information only as necessary to provide these services or perform them on our behalf.
+Under contract with ZanReal, these third parties are authorized to use your personal information only as necessary to provide these services or perform them on our behalf.

 We do not sell your personal information to third parties.